 About the challenge

 The National Cipher Challenge has been run by the University of Southampton Mathematics Department since 2002 and has attracted a wide following.
-We count Cabinet Ministers, media scientists, journalists, authors and actors among our fans.
+We count ex-Cabinet Ministers (an maybe some current ones – would love to hear from them!), media scientists, journalists, authors and actors among our fans.
 We even had the pleasure of introducing the Cipher Challenge team from Saint Anne’s School in Southampton to the Duke of Edinburgh who, remembering his work in the second world war immediately fell in love with the competition and gave Harry a reading list for the summer.

 The real fans though are the competitors who take part every year until they are too old, by which time it is too late and they are hooked.
 Many of them go on to careers in cyber security and others follow other paths using the mathematics and computing skills they learned tackling our fiendish challenges.

 Julian went on to study Discrete Mathematics and made it to the Grand Final of the UK National Cyber Security Championship in 2013, following in the footsteps of the 2008 National Cipher Challenge winner, Jonathan Millican, who was crowned winner of the UK National Cyber Security Championship the previous year.
 Naomi Andrew, who operates under a code name as one of the Elves on the site, took part from Year 8 until she was sadly too old to compete, but managed to stay involved as a student at Southampton.
-She is now studying for her PhD here and we like to think the Cipher Challenge had an important part to play in that journey.
+She stayed on for a PhD and is now a working as a research mathematician at Oxford.
+We like to think the Cipher Challenge had an important part to play in that journey.

 Competitors take part by breaking codes and ciphers that are published week by week on the challenge pages, throughout the competition and submitting their answers on that page.
 Each challenge comes as two parts, part A and part B, and together they add up to a short story.
 The ciphers get harder as the competition progresses and competitors can download certificates recording their progress.
 You can read more about it here on this page and elsewhere on the site.